Se Habla Español | Nous Parlons Français

 A Result-Driven Houston Lawyer For Property Division Issues

-The division of property is a crucial component in any divorce, particularly those where large estates or complex assets hang in the balance.
+Property division is a crucial component in any divorce, particularly those where large estates or complex assets hang in the balance.
 The valuation and division of such estates and assets can be challenging, particularly when business assets or foreign assets are involved.

 At Laura Dale & Associates, our experience with business valuation, high net-worth estates and international assets serves our clients well in matters of complex property division.
 We are skilled at presenting the facts of a case to a judge and are equally capable of mediating or negotiating a solution.